yandex/mapsapi-codestyle/typescript.md

 ## Enums

-* Use `const` enums whenever possible.

-  > Explanation: const enums can only use constant enum expressions and unlike regular enums they
+* Prefer using const enums.

-  > are completely removed during compilation.
-Const enum members are inlined at use sites.
+  > Explanation: const enums are completely removed during compilation.
+Const enum members are
+  > inlined at use places.

+  If you need real objects in generated code, use non-const enums.
+E.g.:

+  * enum contains computed members;
+  * enum should be printed (generated object stores both forward (`name -> value`) and reverse (`value -> name`) mappings);
+  * enum should be available from JavaScript.

 [&#8593; back to TOC](#table-of-contents)